Engagement Letter – Uses, Contents, Format, Free Templates

 Validity and termination

-A brief statement should be indicated highlighting that the engagement letter is valid until the due date or till the complete delivery of the service.
+A brief statement should be indicated highlighting that the letter is valid until the due date or till the complete delivery of the service.
 It helps reassure the client of the company’s commitment to the terms they have laid out.
-The engagement letter should also contain a termination clause.
+It should also contain a termination clause.
 The clause provides information on why the engagement may be terminated.
 It also outlines how the relationship can be ended.

 The agreement is valid for four years.
 At which point it can be terminated.
 It can also be terminated without notice by either party.